crattat/vibrator/README.md

 ## Restrictions

-The MPU6050 is read throug the I2C bus.
+The MPU6050 is controlled through the I2C bus.
 This is quite limiting as it delivers not enough data per second.
-Just a few hundred measures is not enough to measure vibration frequency.
-The results are good to compare motors or propellers reasonably.
-For proper analysis of the concrete frequency with highest vibrations a different sensor is required.
+Just a few hundred measures is not enough to measure vibration frequency higher than a few hundred Hz.
+The results are good to compare motors or propellers reasonably anyway.
+For proper analysis of the concrete frequency with the strongest vibrations different sensors are required.

 ## Planned Enhancements